 - Make the hazelnut rye streusel.
-Melt 6 tbsp butter and combine with ¼ cup brown sugar, ½ tsp cinnamon, and a pinch of salt until well mixed.
+Melt 6 tablespoon butter and combine with ¼ cup brown sugar, ½ teaspoon cinnamon, and a pinch of salt until well mixed.
 Add ½ cup rye flour and ¼ cup hazelnuts and mix until clumps form.
 Set aside.

 - Make the cake batter.
-Combine 2 cups of all-purpose flour with ½ tsp salt, 2 tsp baking powder, and 1 tsp cinnamon.
+Combine 2 cups of all-purpose flour with ½ teaspoon salt, 2 teaspoon baking powder, and 1 teaspoon cinnamon.
 Set aside.

 - Cream together ½ cup softened butter with ⅔ cup sugar until light and fluffy, about 3-4 minutes.
 Add the eggs one at a time until fully incorporated.
-Add 2 tsp vanilla.
+Add 2 teaspoon vanilla.

 - Add ½ of the flour mixture followed by ½ cup milk.
 Add the remaining flour and stir just until combined.